This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 The Editors would especially like to thank Chris Stott, senior attorney at Ropes & Gray LLP in London.

-Judith Seddon, Eleanor Davison, Christopher J Morvillo, Michael Bowes QC, Luke Tolaini, Ama A Adams, Tara McGrath
+Judith Seddon, Eleanor Davison, Christopher J Morvillo, Michael Bowes KC, Luke Tolaini, Ama A Adams, Tara McGrath

 London, New York and Washington, DC